ixtiyoruz/segmentation_for_road_lines/README.md

 currently it works only with culane dataset
 <pre>
-first download culane dataset and extract it, then download seg_label_generate github repository to convert the labels to rgb https://github.com/XingangPan/seg_label_generate
+first download culane dataset and extract it, then download seg_label_generate github repository to convert the labels to normal image https://github.com/XingangPan/seg_label_generate